glumbongo/bash-macos-setup/README.md

 * [gcc] as an alternative compiler to clang.
 Can be invoked with appending '-' plus the version number.
 Calling just 'gcc' on MacOS will use the clang compiler by default.
 * [wireshark]: for packet analysis
 * [ngrok] for easy tunnelling from localhost
+* [raspberry-pi-imager] for flashing sd cards and installing pi images

 [Universal Ctags]: https://ctags.io/
 [Git]: https://git-scm.com/